 One of the easiest ways to trim is in the Program Monitor panel (just double-click an edit point).
 This method offers greater control than trimming directly on the Timeline and gives more visual feedback.
+Click away from the clip to come out of Trim view in the Program Monitor panel.

 - Q When performing ripple, roll, slip, and slide trims, which will affect the length of your program? - A ripple trim changes the duration of the clip affected, shortening or lengthening the duration of your program. - Q What is the difference between the Replace Clip and Replace Footage commands? - A Replacing a clip allows you to swap a clip in the sequence with a different clip in the Project panel.
 Replacing footage swaps out media in the Project panel with different footage or perhaps the same footage that has been captured at a different resolution or codec.
-The clip updates automatically in sequences. - Q When applying Speed/Duration adjustments, What option must be selected to avoid changing the length of the sequence? - A Make sure the Ripple Edit, Shifting Trailing Clips option is deselected. - Q If you want to change the speed of a clip but avoid changing the tone of vocals, what could you do? - A Select the Maintain Audio Pitch option when changing the speed/duration.

-- Q In the Speed/Duration dalog, what does deselecting the link icon do? - A It allows you to change the speed of a clip without changing its duration.
-You can adjust either property independently. - Q Where is time remapping performed? - Time remapping can be applied in the Effects panel or on the Timeline. - How is a playback speed ramp created? - A Add a speed keyframe in the Time Remapping section of the Effect Controls panel or on the clip on the Timeline.
+The clip updates automatically in sequences. - Q When applying Speed/Duration adjustments, What option must be selected to avoid changing the length of the sequence? - A Make sure the Ripple Edit, Shifting Trailing Clips option is deselected. - Q If you want to change the speed of a clip but avoid changing the tone of vocals, what could you do? - A Select the Maintain Audio Pitch option when changing the speed/duration. - Q In the Speed/Duration dalog, what does deselecting the link icon do? - A It allows you to change the speed of a clip without changing its duration.
+You can adjust either property independently. - Q Where is time remapping performed? - A Time remapping can be applied in the Effects panel or on the Timeline. - Q How is a playback speed ramp created? - A Add a speed keyframe in the Time Remapping section of the Effect Controls panel or on the clip on the Timeline.
 Each keyframe is actually two keyframes one before the change and one after.
-By dragging the keyframes apart, a speed ramp is created.
-A Bezier handle is available to finesse the rate of change.
+By dragging these two keyframes apart, a speed ramp is created.
+The bezier handle allows you to finesse the rate of change.